Anti-SARS-CoV-2 Monoclonal Antibodies

 - No dosage adjustments are required for body weight, renal impairment, or mild hepatic impairment.

-- In the BLAZE-1 trial, the most common adverse events of bamlanivimab were nausea, diarrhea, dizziness, headache, pruritis, and vomiting.
-The safety profile of bamlanivimab at all three doses was reportedly similar to that of the placebo.
+- In the Phase 2 Blocking Viral Attachment and Cell Entry with SARS-CoV-2 Neutralizing Antibodies (BLAZE-1) trial, the most common adverse events associated with bamlanivimab were nausea, diarrhea, dizziness, headache, pruritis, and vomiting.
+The safety profile of bamlanivimab at all three doses was reportedly like that of the placebo.

-- According to the EUA fact sheet for casirivimab plus imdevimab, among the 533 participants who received casirivimab plus imdevimab in the R10933-10987-COV-2067 trial, one participant had an anaphylaxis reaction that required treatment with epinephrine, and four participants who received the 8,000 mg dose of the combination (casirivimab 4,000 mg and imdevimab 4,000 mg) had an infusion reaction of grade 2 severity or higher, which, in two cases, resulted in permanent discontinuation of the infusion.
+- According to the EUA fact sheet for casirivimab plus imdevimab, among the 533 participants who received casirivimab plus imdevimab in the R10933-10987-COV-2067 trial, one participant had an anaphylaxis reaction that required treatment with epinephrine, and four participants who received casirivimab 4,000 mg plus imdevimab 4,000 mg had an infusion reaction of grade 2 severity or higher, which, in two cases, resulted in permanent discontinuation of the infusion.

-- Drug-drug interactions are unlikely between bamlanivimab or casirivimab plus imdevimab and medications that are renally excreted or that are cytochrome P450 substrates, inhibitors, or inducers.
+- Drug-drug interactions are unlikely between bamlanivimab plus etesevimab or casirivimab plus imdevimab and medications that are renally excreted or that are cytochrome P450 substrates, inhibitors, or inducers.

-- Please see Table 3b for more information.
+- Please see Table 3c for more information.

 Considerations in Pregnancy

-- Bamlanivimab and casirivimab plus imdevimab should not be withheld from a pregnant individual with COVID-19 who has a condition that poses a high risk of progression to severe COVID-19, and the patient and provider determine that the potential benefit of the drug outweighs potential risk (see the EUA criteria for the use of bamlanivimab and casirivimab plus imdevimab below).
+- Anti-SARS-CoV-2 monoclonal antibodies should not be withheld from a pregnant individual with COVID-19 who has a condition that poses a high risk of progression to severe COVID-19, and the patient and provider determine that the potential benefit of the drug outweighs the potential risk (see the EUA criteria for the use of these products below).

-- Inclusion of pregnant people in clinical trials should be encouraged to inform decisions regarding administration of anti-SARS-CoV-2 antibodies to individuals in this population.
+- Inclusion of pregnant people in clinical trials should be encouraged to inform decisions on whether to use anti-SARS-CoV-2 monoclonal antibody therapy in this population.

 Considerations in Children

-- Risk factors for hospitalization in children with COVID-19 have not been clearly defined to the same extent as in adults, making it difficult to identify those at the highest risk of hospitalization and those who would be likely to benefit from use of bamlanivimab or casirivimab plus imdevimab.
+- Risk factors for hospitalization have not been as clearly defined in children with COVID-19 as in adults with the disease, making it difficult to identify those children at the highest risk of hospitalization and those who would be likely to benefit from monoclonal antibody therapy.

 - Health care providers are encouraged to discuss participation in anti-SARS-CoV-2 monoclonal antibody clinical trials with patients who have mild to moderate COVID-19.

-The FDA EUAs allow for the use of bamlanivimab or casirivimab plus imdevimab for the treatment of mild to moderate COVID-19 in nonhospitalized adults and children aged ≥12 years and weighing ≥40 kg and who are at high risk for progressing to severe COVID-19 and/or hospitalization.
-High-risk criteria specified in the EUA are:
+The FDA EUAs for all available anti-SARS-CoV-2 monoclonal antibodies and combinations have the same criteria for use: they allow for the use of the monoclonal antibodies for the treatment of COVID-19 in nonhospitalized adults and children aged ≥12 years and weighing ≥40 kg who are at high risk for progressing to severe COVID-19 and/or hospitalization.

 - Body mass index (BMI) ≥35